What to do AFTER salvation

 I say, and willing rather to be absent from the body, and to be present with the Lord" (2 Cor.
 5:8).
 When the Lord is done

-with us and we finally fulfil that desire, we will find that all temptation to sin has been permanently removed.
+with us and, in death, we finally fulfil that desire, we will find that all temptation to sin has been permanently removed.

 So, discipleship is the process described by <2> above.